 6. What specialist services and expertise are available at or accessed by the setting / school / college?

 All our teaching assistants have a specialist area and CPD programmes.
 They continually participate in a wide range of training to ensure that we can support all learners effectively.
 Our teachers all hold qualified teacher status.
 We have a number of established relationships with professionals in health and social care.
-These include CAMHS, the Specialist Teaching and Educational Psychology Service (South West) and Safe Haven.
+These include CAMHS, the Specialist Teaching and Educational Psychology Service (South West), SALT Service and Safe Haven.
 Where interventions are suggested, these are recorded on our provision map.
 All external partners we work with are vetted in terms of safeguarding and, when buying in additional services, we monitor the impact of any intervention.

 7. What training are the staff supporting children and young people with SEND had or are having?